DogeThis/Calcium/Assets/README.md

 5. Click "crawl prefab"

 Expectation:
-the "edit" mesh will now have cloned `PivotBones`
+the "edit" mesh will now have cloned `SpringBones`

+TODO: Clone all other related SpringBone components